FreeCAD/FreeCAD-documentation/wiki/Feature_editing.md

 Datum planes are useful to support the sketches.
 These auxiliary planes should be attached to the base planes of the body.

-\'\'Note   * In many cases, a sketch attached to a base plane with attachment offsets can accomplish the same function.
+*Note   * In many cases, a sketch attached to a base plane with attachment offsets can accomplish the same function.
 Datums are particularly useful when multiple sketches or other constructs will use the datum.
-This means all changes to the datum will be apply to attached sketches, etc. Adding a single sketch to a datum, rather than using attachment offsets in the sketch properties, is an extra step and is essentially redundant. \'\'
+This means all changes to the datum will be apply to attached sketches, etc. Adding a single sketch to a datum, rather than using attachment offsets in the sketch properties, is an extra step and is essentially redundant.*

 As with sketches, it is possible to attach Datum planes to generated geometry (edges, faces of previously created solids), ***but this is not recommended*** since it can cause the topological naming problem.